-You can edit members of the billing account by navigating to:
+You can edit members of the billing account for an instance by navigating to:

 - Billing → Edit Account

-Adding users here gives them total control over all instances attached to the billing account: for example, they can invite users or disable the instance.
+Adding users here gives them total control over all instances attached to the billing account.

-If you manage multiple instances, note that this will also give them power over all of the instances associated with that billing account.
+If your billing account is used to manage multiple instances, note that this will also give the new instance manager power over all of the instances associated with that billing account.